jet-admin/jet-bridge/README.md

 - **Custom Fields**

-  Sometimes using existing fields is not enough and you need to create custom which can be a combination of multiple fields, use fields from related collections and be result of some calculation.
-In this case you can use FlexField and write your custom JavaScript function which can format fields data any way you want.
+  Sometimes you may want custom fields that are a combination of multiple fields, use fields from related collections, or are the result of some calculation.
+In this case you can use FlexField and write a custom JavaScript function to format fields data in any way you want.

 How It Works
 ============